 In such areas as space rescue, inspection and repair of parent and satellite spacecraft, personnel and cargo transport, and space structure erection.

-In such areas as space rescue, inspection and repair of parent and satellite spacecraft, personnel and cargo transport, and space structure erection.
+Background: In such areas as space rescue, inspection and repair of parent and satellite spacecraft, personnel and cargo transport, and space structure erection.
 The addition of manoeuvring aids to such EVA tasks is expected to reduce crew fatigue and stress, cut time requirements offset pressure suit mobility limitations, and facilitate attitude orientation ad stabilization.

 The astronaut manoeuvring equipment of Experiment M509 consists of two jet-powered sides for mane ???vering in a zero gravity space environment.
 These include a back-mounted hand-controlled unit teamed with the Automatically Stabilized Manoeuvring Unit (ASMU), or backpack, and a hand-held manoeuvring unit (HHMU).
 The backpack contains a rechargeable/replaceable high pressure nitrogen propellant tank which supplies both units, and is therefore worn whether maneuovering by ASMU or HHMU.
 The electrical systems within the backpack are powered by a rechargeable/replaceable battery.
 The astronaut dons the backpack over either a pressurized space suit or flight coveralls using a quick release har???ess similar to that used for parachutes.